MicrosoftDocs/office-developer-client-docs/docs/visio/description-cell-hyperlinks-section.md

 ## Remarks

-Use this cell to store comments about the hyperlink; for example, "Link to our pricing Web site."
+Use this cell to store comments about the hyperlink; for example, "Link to our pricing website."

 You can also set the value of this cell in the **Hyperlinks** dialog box (click **Hyperlink** on the **Insert** tab).